Esri/offline-editor-js/README.md

 A prototype JavaScript toolkit for using the ArcGIS API for JavaScript offline.
 It offers both lightweight editing and tile management capabilities while offline or intermittently offline.
 It's still a work-in-progress so if you have suggestions open an issue or if you want to make a pull request we welcome your proposed modifications.

-*IMPORTANT:* If you want a full, robust offline solution then you should be using our ArcGIS Runtime SDKs for .NET, WPF, Java, iOS, Android and Qt.
+*IMPORTANT:* If you want a fully integrated robust offline solution then you should be using our ArcGIS Runtime SDKs for .NET, WPF, Java, iOS, Android and Qt.

 This repo contains the following libraries:

+- `/dist`:
-- `/edit`: handles vector features and stores adds, updates and deletes while offline.
-Resync's edits with server once connection is reestablished
+   * `offline-edit-min.js` - stores adds, updates and deletes of features as well as limited attachment support while offline.
+Resync's edits with server once connection is reestablished.
-   * `offlineFeaturesManager` - Extends and overrides a feature layer.
-   * `editsStore` - Provides static helper methods for working with the offline data store.
-   * `attachmentsStore` - Provides limited support for attachments.
-- `/tiles`: stores portions of tiled maps client-side and uses the cached tiles when device is offline
+   * `offline-tiles-basic-min.js` stores portions of tiled maps client-side and uses the cached tiles when device is offline or partial offline.
+Use this library with ArcGIS Online Web maps.
-   * `offlineTilesEnabler` Extends and overrides a tiled map service from ArcGIS Online or for partial offline use.
-   * `OfflineTilesEnablerLayer` Extends any Esri tiled basemap service for a web app that has a requirement for browser reload and/or restart.
-This library should be used in conjunction with an application cache coding pattern.
+   * `offline-tiles-advanced-min.js` Extends any Esri tiled basemap service for a web app that has a requirement for offline browser reload and/or restart.
+This library should be used in conjunction with an HTML5 application cache coding pattern.
-- `/tpk`: lets you work with TPK files.
-   * `TPKLayer` - parses a TPK file and displays it as a tiled map layer.
+   * `offline-tpk-min.js` - parses a TPK file and displays it as a tiled map layer.
-- `/utils`: contains various helper libraries.
+- `/utils`: contains various helper library modules.
 - `/samples`: sample apps to show how to use different aspects of the offline library capabilities.

-#Workflows Supported (v1)
+#Workflows Supported
 The following workflow is currently supported for both both features and tiles:

 1) Load web application while online.